Microsoft Audits Explained

 In the past, Microsoft made a lot of noise about audits.
 It used very subtle threats to perform an audit or "SAM Assessment" to "persuade" customers to move in a specific commercial and technological direction.

-Today Microsoft has matured in its process and tone, with audits used as a standard operational process to uphold their intellectual property rights and validate compliance where needed.
-It's no longer a tool used by account teams but mainly triggered by BI-based algorithms that scan thousands of customer licensing data points and look for anomalies to indicate compliance issues.
+Today, Microsoft has matured in its process and tone, with audits used as a standard operational process to uphold its intellectual property rights and validate compliance where needed.
+It's no longer a tool used by account teams but mainly triggered by artificial intelligence algorithms that scan thousands of customer licensing data points and look for anomalies to indicate compliance issues.

 So, if you receive an audit letter, the good news is that it's not personal.
 The bad news is that it will be a lengthy and costly process.